10 Ways to Boost the Impact of Your Research

 Using persistent identifiers such as ORCID ID and DOIs minimises the risk that your work will be misattributed and optimises the ability of various tools to gather and report on impact and attention.

-Check that your name, affiliation and publications are correct in all databases (IRIS, Scopus, Web of Science, Google Scholar etc).
+Check that your name, affiliation and publications are correct in all databases (IRIS, Scopus, Google Scholar etc).
 Link profiles and add additional identifiers wherever possible

 According to recent research, Open Access articles receive on average 44% more citations than non Open Access articles (White et al, 2019).